Th1nkK1D/pseudo2C/README.md

 # pseudo2C
 Convert pseudo code to compilable and standard C language.
-Run Pseudo2C to start a program.
+Make and run Pseudo2C to start a program.

 **Team We Must Survive!**
 * Withee Poositasai (Lookkid)     58070503429